At the techstartup day 2016 that took place in Brussels last week, one of the buzzwords was virtual reality (VR).

 As Juan pointed out it gives tremendous possibilities to people to experiment things that were previously out of reach : flying, going to space, meeting dinosaurs.
 Imagination is the limit and I agree with Juan that those opportunities are extremely exciting and will dramatically change the consumer’s experience.

 There is however a downturn to virtual reality.
 We, Humans, are social animals who need physical, real contacts to establish relationships and .. live.
-Our species, although its increasingly “connected” nature (see our article degrees of connections) has probably never been so isolated in the real life.
+Our species, although its increasingly “connected” nature has probably never been so isolated in the real life.
 We’ve never spent so much time behind our smartphones, ipad, computers and it can’t replace the time we were spending before with other Humans.
 The danger of virtual reality is to push us further into a virtual world that will slowly replace the “real” world.

 Will virtual reality enter the classroom ?